How to buy a second home in 2025: A 7-step guide

 In addition to the purchase price, be sure to factor in these expenses when budgeting for a second home:

-• Utilities: Whether you’re using the second home or planning to use it as a short-term rental, you’ll need to budget for monthly expenses.
-If you plan to have long-term tenants, you might have them pay the utility bills.
+• Utilities: Whether you’re using the second home yourself or planning to use it as a short-term rental, you’ll need to budget for monthly expenses.

-• Property management expenses: If you live far from your second home, handling property management yourself might not be feasible.
-In that case, you’ll need to hire a property manager to coordinate regular maintenance and handle tenant issues.
+• Property management expenses: If you live far from your second home, you may need to hire a property manager to coordinate regular maintenance and handle tenant issues.

-Although second homes come with their fair share of added expenses, they are also offer a few tax deductions that can make your second house dreams a little less costly.
+Although second homes come with their fair share of added expenses, they also offer a few tax deductions that make your second house dreams less costly.

 Potential second home tax deductions